Skip to main content

 While their bodies, name, mouth, and teeth are all very interesting, a hippo's digestive system is unlike any other animal.
 This is why they can utilize food in a way that an elephant could never dream of.

-As nocturnal grazers, it is unlikely that you will see many hippos eating beyond the river bank but when you do, you should remember that their stomach system is one of the strangest and most efficient of big animals.
+As nocturnal grazers, it is unlikely that you will see many hippos eating beyond the river bank but when you do, you should remember that their stomach system is one of the strangest and most efficient in wild animals.

 Related articles